 - Begin your Works Cited page on a separate page at the end of your paper.
-It should have the same one-inch margins and last name, page number header as the rest of your paper.
+It should have the same one-inch margins and formatting as the rest of your paper.

 - Label the page Works Cited and center this label at the top of the page.